fai-songprasit/fai-songprasit/README.md

 ***If you're wondering why there are gaps in my GitHub activity:***
 **April - July** - throughout the Enspiral Dev Academy Web Development bootcamp we often engaged in pair programming and the commits are through another student's GitHub account.
-**August - October** - currently in the process of solidifying my JavaScript techniques on Codewars and HackerRank!
+**August - October** - solidifying my JavaScript techniques on Codewars and HackerRank.
-**Current** - Working at Jarden Digital as a Junior Developer
+**Current** - working at Jarden Digital as a Junior Developer

 <!--